0xThiebaut/wireproxy/README.md

 `/metrics`: Exposes information of the wireguard daemon, this provides the same information you would get with `wg show`.
 [This](https://www.wireguard.com/xplatform/#example-dialog) shows an example of what the response would look like.

 `/readyz`: This responds with a json which shows the last time a pong is received from an IP specified with `CheckAlive`.
 When `CheckAlive` is set, a ping is sent out to addresses in `CheckAlive` per `CheckAliveInterval` seconds (defaults to 5) via wireguard.
 If a pong has not been received from one of the addresses within the last `CheckAliveInterval` seconds (+2 seconds for some leeway to account for latency), then it would respond with a 503, otherwise a 200.

+`/nat-pmp`: Exposes information on the NAT-PNP dynamic port mappings.
+This is typically used to establish port forwarding for torrent clients.

 For example:
 ```